Close

 Diagnosis of TORCH Infections During Pregnancy

-During your prenatal visits to the doctor, if you are suspected of infections, you may get screened for TORCH infections.
-It is important to diagnose this infection at the earliest possible stage, and to monitor the baby’s growth post-diagnosis.
+During your prenatal visits to the doctor, if you are suspected of having infections, you may get screened for TORCH infections.
+It is important to diagnose this infection at the earliest possible stage and to monitor the baby’s growth post-diagnosis (10).
 Even if the maternal treatment is carried out, the foetal health is not benefited in any way.
-A blood test is done to check the pregnant woman for toxoplasmosis, syphilis, parvovirus, varicella zoster, rubella, cytomegalovirus, and herpes.
+A blood test, PCR (polymerase chain reaction) tests and viral cultures can be done to check the pregnant woman for toxoplasmosis, syphilis, parvovirus, varicella zoster, rubella, cytomegalovirus, and herpes.
 Monitoring of foetal growth after a positive result is an important part of this diagnosis.

 Treatment for Pregnancy TORCH Infections